LuposX/BostonHousingPrediction/README.md

 # Boston Housing Prediction
 > Predict Housing prices in boston with different Models.
+This repository is mainly for learning purpose and NOT for comercial-use.

 [![License][license-badge]][license-url]
 [![Codacy Badge][codacy-badge]][codacy-url]